Founded in 1890, Nascentia Health (formerly VNA of CNY) has been delivering exceptional home and community based care for over 130 years.

 A groundbreaking ceremony is held for the system’s new 47,000-square-foot operational headquarters.
 Members of the organization’s leadership team and Board of Directors join representatives from King & King Architects and the Hayner Hoyt Corporation to mark the momentous occasion.

 “This new system looks to the future of home healthcare in our community while honoring our history and reflecting our continued commitment to providing exceptional care.
-Unifying all our existing resources into one cohesive healthcare system was an inevitable and strategic step to ensure that we’re best positioned to fulfill our mission today, a well into the foreseeable future.”
+Unifying all our existing resources into one cohesive healthcare system was an inevitable and strategic step to ensure that we’re best positioned to fulfill our mission today, and well into the foreseeable future.”